D-Jaden/NIC-DAK-Register/README.md

 - **Better Responsiveness** — ability to respond to different devices better
 - **Better PDF View** — A modern way of viewing the table in PDF Format
 - **Status Update** - If a letter was successfully acquired and delivered {Status goes from Pending -> Acquired} which has to be done from the department/recipient that received it (via a radio button or checkbox)
+- **Real Time Collaboration** - Multiple users can view and edit documents simultaneously with live updates (Key or like add collaborators via phonenumber etc)
+- **Version Control** - Allows you to retrieve prev file if a crash occurs
+- **Offline Editing** - Allow users to edit in the offline mode with the translation which has a small cache (i.e limited translation)
 ---